Hey Kids (Start Here)

 Volker ripped his computer charger out of the wall and shoved it in his bag.

 “No outlets on a ship, Volker,” Rush said absently.
-“Use your fucking intellect in fucking polynomial time, will you?”
+“Use your fuckin’ intellect in fuckin’ polynomial time, won’t you?”

-“So, I don’t really have a lot of experience with this sort of thing,” Volker said, running a hand through his hair, trying to steady himself.
-“Are all our conversations going to be like this?”
+“So, I don’t really have a lot of experience with space and what kind of electrical outlets you find there.”
+Volker ran a hand through his hair, trying to steady himself.
+“Will all our conversations be like this?”

-“Um, you just, I don’t know, harassing me about what I don’t know about space?”
-He did his best to conceal and steady the shaking of his hands, but he needn’t have bothered.
-Rush wasn’t looking at him.
+“Um, you just, I don’t know, harassing me about what I don’t know about space instead of helping out?”
+He did his best to steady his shaking hands.

-“Only if you retain this pathetic demeanor and your poor choice permutations,” Rush snapped, dropping the empty bottle of olive oil on the floor and going back to petting his cat, who, Volker could hear, was traitorously purring away in his arms.
+“Only if you retain your pathetic demeanor and poor choice permutations.”
+Rush dropped the empty bottle of olive oil on the floor and returned to scratching Mendelssohn’s ears.

-“Well,” Rush said philosophically, “you’re going to like me less shortly.
+“Well,” Rush said philosophically, “you’ll like me less shortly.
 Are you finished?”

 A building was on fire.

 “Is that my lab?”
-Volker said, letting the half-filled bag fall to the floor.
+Volker let the half-filled bag slip to the floor.

-“I believe that it is,” Rush said his voice affectedly smooth.
-He looked away.
+“I believe it is.”
+Rush’s voice was affectedly smooth.

 “You—” Volker began helplessly.
 “I don’t believe this.
 God.
 God.
 Who are you?”

-“It’s better for everyone this way,” Rush hissed, his voice icy.
-Mendelssohn jumped out of his arms.
+“It’s better for everyone this way.”
+Rush’s tone turned icy and Mendelssohn jumped out of his arms.

 “Better?”
 Volker said, unable to keep the shock out of his voice.